Garrek17/Thesis/README.md

 2. **Set Up the Data**:
    - Download data from the Algonauts website.
 Put this data into the `NSD` folder.
-   - In the `NSD` folder, you will find three CSV files: `categories.csv`, `largest_categories.csv`, and `largest_categories_weights.csv`, which contain the category annotation information of the 73,000 images used in the NSD dataset.
+   - In the `NSD` folder, you will find three CSV files: `categories.csv`, `largest_categories.csv`, and `largest_categories_weights.csv`, which contain the category annotation information of the 73K images used in the NSD dataset.
    - As described in the Algonauts challenge, each image contains an index that corresponds to the row in the 73K dataset it originated from.
-   - These three CSV files were generated from helper functions in `NSD/NSD Access`, which required an instance of the original (not Algonauts) NSD data for indexing purposes.
+   - These three CSV files were generated from helper functions in `NSD/NSD Access Helper Functions`, which required an instance of the original (not Algonauts) NSD data for indexing purposes.

 ---